fireship-io/fireship.io/hugo/content/lessons/7-security-concepts-hacks-web-developers/index.md

 ## 3. Cross-site Scripting (XSS)

 > The Samy worm was an XSS attack that spread to over 1 million MySpace pages in 24 hours.
-If affected, it would update your profile to say *but most of all, samy is my hero*
+If affected, it would update your profile to say *but most of all, samy is my hero.*

 <div class="insta">